Website security is a hot topic these days.

-Website security issues come in all sorts of shape and sizes.
+Website security issues come in all sorts of shapes and sizes.
 Here are the 5 most common ones.

 Spam is often posted in the form of comments on blogs, forums, and social media sites in the guise of a genuine contribution or opinion.

 You can easily spot comment spam because the content is completely random or irrelevant to the topic.
-The posts are inserted into discussions for no other reason than to promote content on another site, company, or service.
+The posts are inserted into discussions for no reason other than promoting content on another site, company, or service.

 The top 3 most prevalent categories of website spam are health, products and… pornography. 🙄